FrancisSakwa89/Pig-Dice-Game-/README.md

 #### Installation Requirements
 * You require to have your own pc
 * Open your browser and serach for FrancisSakwa89
-* Chose a pig-dice repository
+* Chose a pig-Dice-Game repository
 * Open your atom/visual studio code
-* git clone  the link and work on it if it's your preffered text editor.
+* git clone  the link  https://francissakwa89.github.io/Pig-Dice-Game-/ and work on it if it's your preffered text editor.
 #### BDD
 Players input                         | Expected output
 --------------------------------------|-----------------------------------------------------------------